 UNA.TEN (Transform Emergency Now!
-10 days for change ) is a 10-day open innovation design process inviting students to develop solutions to address challenges related to the COVID-19 post emergency.
-Student teams work locally creating solutions and come together to share their process and learn from others.
-Programme consists of five international gatherings and daily working sessions with the team.
+10 days for change ) was a 10-day open innovation design process inviting students to develop solutions to address challenges related to the COVID-19 post emergency.
+Student teams worked locally creating solutions and came together to share their process and learn from others.
+Programme consisted of five international gatherings and daily working sessions with the team.

-Five European research universities, including the University of Helsinki, have joined forces to organize UNA.TEN design process for students.
-Join the 10-day challenge together with international students from all over the Europe and come up with new ideas and solutions to tackle the challenges.
+Five European research universities, including the University of Helsinki, joined forces to organize UNA.TEN design process for students.

 UNA-TEN is a part of the University Alliance Europe, UNA Europa, which draws on collective strength to create a truly European inter-university environment, a university of the future.

 How might we rethink entertainment and cultural activities during the Covid post-emergency period?